tosdr/tosback-versions/Thingiverse/Terms of Service.md

 12.3 **Entire Agreement**.
 These Terms of Use, and any supplemental terms, policies, and guidelines incorporated herein, including, but not limited to the MakerBot Terms of Sale, MakerBot Privacy Policy, and related Company End-User License agreements, constitute the entire agreement between you and us regarding the use of the Sites and Services.
 Our failure to exercise or enforce any right or provision of these Terms of Use shall not operate as a waiver of such right or provision.
 The section titles in these Terms of Use are for convenience only and have no legal or contractual effect.
 The word including means including without limitation.
 If any provision of these Terms of Use is, for any reason, held to be invalid or unenforceable, the other provisions of these Terms of Use will be unimpaired and the invalid or unenforceable provision will be deemed modified so that it is valid and enforceable to the maximum extent permitted by law.
 Your relationship to the Company is that of an independent contractor, and neither party is an agent or partner of the other.
 These Terms of Use, and your rights and obligations herein, may not be assigned, subcontracted, delegated, or otherwise transferred by you without the Company’s prior written consent, and any attempted assignment, subcontract, delegation, or transfer in violation of the foregoing will be null and void.
 These Terms of Use shall be binding upon assignees.

 12.4 **Copyright/Trademark Information**.
-Copyright ©2010-2020 MakerBot Industries, LLC.
+Copyright ©2010-2021 MakerBot Industries, LLC.
 All rights reserved.
 All trademarks, logos and service marks (“**Marks**“) displayed on the Sites are our property or the property of other third parties.
 You are not permitted to use these Marks without our prior written consent or the consent of such third party which may own the Marks.

-MAKERBOT, the MAKERBOT logo, BOTCAVE, BOTFARM, MAKERBOT ACADEMY, MAKERBOT CERTIFICATION, MAKERBOT CLOUD, MAKERBOT CLOUDPRINT, MAKERBOT DESKTOP, MAKERBOT DIGITIZER, MAKERBOT EDUCATION, MAKERBOT EDUCATOR, MAKERBOT INNOVATION CENTER, MAKERBOT LABS, MAKERBOT METHOD, MAKERBOT METHOD X, MAKERBOT MOBILE, MAKERBOT MULTISCAN, MAKERBOT PRINT, MAKERBOT PRINTSHOP, MAKERBOT REPLICATOR, MAKERBOT SKETCH, MAKERBOT SKETCH CLASSROOM, MAKERBOT STUDIO, MAKERBOT TOUGH, MAKERCARE, MAKERWARE, METHOD, MIGHTY BOARD, PRECISION, REAL-TIME PROTOTYPING, SKETCH, STEPSTRUDER, THE REPLICATOR, THING-O-MATIC, THINGIVERSE, THINGIVERSE EDUCATION, THINGIVERSE MOBILE, TOUGH, and TOUGH PLA  are trademarks or registered marks of MakerBot Industries, LLC.
+MAKERBOT, the MAKERBOT logo, BOTCAVE, BOTFARM, MAKERBOT ACADEMY, MAKERBOT CERTIFICATION, MAKERBOT CLOUD, MAKERBOT CLEAN AIR, MAKERBOT CLOUDPRINT, MAKERBOT DESKTOP, MAKERBOT DIGITIZER, MAKERBOT EDUCATION, MAKERBOT EDUCATOR, MAKERBOT INNOVATION CENTER, MAKERBOT LABS, MAKERBOT METHOD, MAKERBOT METHOD X, MAKERBOT MOBILE, MAKERBOT MULTISCAN, MAKERBOT PRINT, MAKERBOT PRINTSHOP, MAKERBOT REPLICATOR, MAKERBOT SKETCH, MAKERBOT SKETCH CLASSROOM, MAKERBOT STUDIO, MAKERBOT TOUGH, MAKERCARE, MAKERWARE, METHOD, MIGHTY BOARD, PRECISION, REAL-TIME PROTOTYPING, SKETCH, STEPSTRUDER, THE REPLICATOR, THING-O-MATIC, THINGIVERSE, THINGIVERSE EDUCATION, THINGIVERSE MOBILE, TOUGH, and TOUGH PLA  are trademarks or registered marks of MakerBot Industries, LLC.
 All rights reserved.

 STRATASYS and SR-30 are trademarks of Stratasys, Inc.